asterisk/node-ari-client/README.md

 - otherChannelId (string) - The unique id to assign the second channel when using local channels.
 - priority (long) - The priority to dial after the endpoint answers.
 If omitted, uses 1
 - timeout (int) - Timeout (in seconds) before giving up dialing, or -1 for no timeout.
-- variables (containers) - The 'variables' key in the body object holds variable key/value pairs to set on the channel on creation.
+- variables (containers) - The "variables" key in the body object holds variable key/value pairs to set on the channel on creation.
 Other keys in the body object are interpreted as query parameters.
-Ex. { 'endpoint': 'SIP/Alice', 'variables': { 'CALLERID(name)': 'Alice' } }
+Ex. { "endpoint": "SIP/Alice", "variables": { "CALLERID(name)": "Alice" } }

 ##### originateWithId